inf3rno/e2e/README.md

 Another option to use headless Chrome without Xvfb.

+### since Chrome 70 this library works only on localhost origins

+For now I skip the remote tests.
+At least the local server tests still work, losing those would kill this library...

+I have already sent a bug report, but I don't have high hopes to get back the remote page loading feature.

+Shame on you Chrome developers! :S

 ## API documentation

 You can find the [**API documentation on this wiki page**](https://github.com/inf3rno/e2e/wiki/documentation).